Sea pirates kidnap 8 travellers in Rivers

 Gunmen suspected to be sea pirates have reportedly hijacked a boat travelling from Kula to Port Harcourt, the Rivers State capital, with eight passengers on board.

-Rivers State Chairman, Maritime Workers Union of Nigeria, Jonah Jumbo, confirmed the incident to reporters.

-Jumbo disclosed that the passengers were kidnapped along the coastal Kula-Abonnema waterway in Rivers on Monday.
+Rivers State Chairman, Maritime Workers Union of Nigeria, Jonah Jumbo, confirmed the incident to newsmen,saying the passengers were kidnapped along the coastal Kula-Abonnema waterway in Rivers, yesterday.

 He said that out of the eight kidnapped persons, five are members of the maritime union in Kula, Akuku-Toru local government area of the state, who were on their way to Port Harcourt for a meeting.